Alexever17/novels/README.md

 ### Installing

 Just fork it and get it on your machine.
-Then just go "npm install" in the folder

 ## API